aimun-naharr/e-commerce-client/readme.md

 + mobile responsive

 ## Installation
-After download or clone run `yarn` to install all the dependancies.
+After download or clone run `pnpm install` to install all the dependancies.

 🙏 If you find this repo interesting then don't forget to give it a star ❇️ to this repository. :)